CSCfi/csc-user-guide/docs/data/moving/copy_allas_ida.md

 ### Step 3.
 Upload the data to Allas

 The easiest way to upload the data to Allas is using a-put command. a-put uploads a directory as one compressed obejct in to Allas.
-It needs enough space at the working directory to create the package to upload, so the currenct working directory should be the scartch area.
+It needs enough space at the working directory to create the package to upload, so the currenct working directory should be the scratch area.
 The basic syntax of the a-put command:
 ```text
 a-put directory_or_file
 ```
-More information about the tools in Puhti is at [Accessing Allas in the CSC computing environment and other Linux platforms](../Allas/accessing_allas/#accessing-allas-in-the-csc-computing-environment-and-other-linux-platforms)
+More information about the tools in Puhti is at [Accessing Allas in the CSC computing environment and other Linux platforms](../Allas/accessing_allas.md#accessing-allas-in-the-csc-computing-environment-and-other-linux-platforms)

 Continuing our example, the unzipped data to be uploaded to Allas is in a directory experiment_data, it can be uploaded with a-put:
 ```text